-Ivanka Trump Is Making Big Move To Washington, D.C.
-Following Dad Donald Trump
+Ivanka Trump Is Making Big Move To Washington, D.C., Following Dad Donald Trump

 The rumors have been flying, and it is now being revealed that Ivanka Trump and her family are moving to Washington, D.C.
 It makes sense that Ivanka would follow Donald Trump, but she won’t be living in the White House.
-Yahoo shared the news about Ivanka moving to Washington, D.C. and what her plans are right now.
-Ivanka will be moving to D.C. along with her husband Jared Kushner, and their three children, Arabella, Joseph and Theodore.
+Yahoo shared the news about Ivanka moving to Washington, D.C., and what her plans are right now.
+Ivanka will be moving to D.C. along with her husband Jared Kushner and their three children, Arabella, Joseph, and Theodore.

 Washington Fine Properties agent William F.X.
 Moody actually confirmed the move saying that Ivanka Trump has already bought a mansion in the area.
-It is a six bedroom mansion that is worth $5.5 million and sounds like an amazing house.
-Ivanka will actually be moving into the same neighborhood that the Obama’s have plans to move into soon.
+It is a six-bedroom mansion that is worth $5.5 million and sounds like an amazing house.
+Ivanka will actually be moving into the same neighborhood that the Obamas have plans to move into soon.
 They are only going to be living a few blocks away from each other.

 Looking forward to an incredible year to come!
 From my family to yours, happy new year! ????#happynewyear #2017 pic.twitter.com/ZaIYGWnS8q